 12. Hot Pepper Spray

-Make a homemade spray for stink bugs by blending a few hot peppers with some water.
+Make a homemade spray for stink bugs by mixing two tablespoons of cayenne pepper flakes with a gallon of water.
 After straining, you can also add a little dish soap.

 13. Repellent Plants